 3. It is important to note that the employer asserting an exemption from overtime pay for an employee bears the burden of proof.
 See Idaho Sheet Metal Works, Inc. v.
 Wirtz, 383 U.S. 190, (1966).
 Exemptions are to be narrowly construed, Reich v.
 Wyoming, 993 F.2d 739, 741 (10th Cir.1993), with their application limited to employees who are “plainly and unmistakably within their terms and spirit.”
 Arnold v.
 Ben Kanowsky, Inc., 361 U.S. 388, 392 (1960); see also Martin v.
 Cooper Elec.
 Supply Co., 940 F.2d 896, 900 (3d Cir.1991).

-It is expected that many employers will not keep abreast, or will chose to ignore, the new overtime rules.
+It is expected that many employers will not keep abreast, or will choose to ignore, the new overtime rules.
 Doing so, however, is dangerous as it can result in substantial overtime liability (including double damages), wage lawsuits, and overtime interest.
-(Note: Under Illinois overtime laws, an employee gets interest on unpaid overtime at a rate of 2% per month and under federal law an employee can recovery double damages).
+(Note: Under Illinois overtime laws, an employee gets interest on unpaid overtime at a rate of 2% per month and under federal law an employee can recover double damages).

 As such, many more employees are now entitled to get overtime pay under the new overtime rules.
-Consulting an overtime pay lawyer will help determine whether you get time and a half for over time work
+Consulting an overtime pay lawyer will help determine whether you get time and a half for overtime work